teamrabu/rabu-schedule/readme.md

 *Note:* Although Rabu Schedule runs on Windows, the build doesn't work on Windows yet.
 (The "RedCarpet" gem won't install.)

-To build Rabu Schedule, you need the following tools installed:
+To build Rabu Schedule from source, you need the following tools installed:

 * Ruby
 * RubyGems (typically comes with Ruby)